Terms And Conditions Of Sale

 7.9.1 to suspend or cancel, without notice, any or all further deliveries of Goods under the Contract and under any other contract between the Parties; and/or

 7.9.2 to serve notice on the Customer requiring immediate payment for Goods supplied by Arville under the Contract and all other contracts with the Customer, whether or not payment is otherwise due or invoiced.

-8.1 Upon: (i) any failure of the Customer to observe or perform any of its obligations under the Contract; or (ii) the occurrence of any of the events listed in clause 8.2, or upon any such events becoming reasonably likely to occur, or upon Arville otherwise having reasonable grounds for believing that any such events are about to occur, and notifying the Customer accordingly; then, without limiting any other right or remedy available to it, Arville may cancel or suspend all further deliveries under the Contract or under any other contract between the Customer and Arville without incurring any liability to the Customer, and all outstanding sums in respect of Goods delivered to the Customer will become immediately due.
+8.1 Upon: (i) any failure of the Customer to observe or perform any of its obligations under the Contract; or (ii) the occurrence of any of the events listed in clause 8.2, or upon any such events becoming reasonably likely to occur, or upon Arville otherwise having reasonable grounds for believing that any such events are about to occur, and notifying the Customer accordingly; then, without limiting any other right or remedy available to it, Arville may terminate the Contract and cancel or suspend all further deliveries of Goods under the Contract or under any other contract between the Customer and Arville without incurring any liability to the Customer, and all outstanding sums in respect of Goods delivered to the Customer will become immediately due.

 8.2 For the purposes of clause 8.1, the relevant events are: